 Saldanha, Cape West Coast

-Once you've booked your Saldanha accommodation explore our pages for info on attractions and what to do in Saldanha.
+Once you've booked your accommodation in Saldanha, explore our pages for info on attractions and what to do in Saldanha.

 Saldanha is a seaside village that lies in the northern most corner of Saldanha bay - the largest and deepest natural bay in the country.
 About 110 km up the Cape West Coast from Cape Town, the picturesque harbour town of Saldanha is essentially motivated by export and the fishing industry, and crayfish, fish, mussels, oysters and seaweed drive the economy.